AdobeDocs/experience-manager-65.en/help/forms/using/creating-custom-adaptive-form-themes.md

    @button-hover-bg-color: rgb(30, 156, 67);
    ```

    **Less mixin files:** You can define the functions that accept variables as arguments.
-The output of these functions are the resultant styles.
-Use these mixins within different styles, to avoid repeating CSS styles.
+The output of these functions is the resultant styles.
+Use these mixins within different styles so you can avoid repeating CSS styles.

    Adaptive forms provide OOTB mixins defined in: